-Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework, within which the Council operates, provides funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Council Tax Bills and Housing Benefits).
+UK Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework, within which the Council operates, provides funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Council Tax Bills and Housing Benefits).
 Grants received from government departments are set out in Note 8, Expenditure and Income Analysed by Nature.
-Grant receipts outstanding are shown in Note 33.
+Grant receipts outstanding are shown in Note 35.

-Members of the Council

-The total members' allowances paid are shown in Note 30.
+Members of the Council and potentially the closest members of their families have direct control over the Council's financial and operating policies.
+The total members' allowances paid are shown in Note 32.
 The Council, in accordance with the Members Code of Conduct, maintains a register of pecuniary and non-pecuniary interests disclosed by members which is open to public inspection and is accessible via the Councils website.
-The following Members hold positions of control or significant influence in related parties to the Council during 2019/20:
+All members have been required to complete a related party declaration identifying the organisations with which the Council has a related party interest irrespective of whether there have been any transactions with the related party.
+The following declarations have therefore been made:

-Cllr June Evans is currently the Chairperson of Harworth and Bircotes Town Council.
-There were no significant transactions with the Town Council during the year.

-There are also 5 Council Members that are trustees of the Sir Stuart and Lady Florence Goodwin Charity.
+- Cllr June Evans is currently the Chairperson of Harworth and Bircotes Town Council.
+There were no significant transactions with the Town Council during the year. - There are also 5 Council Members that are trustees of the Sir Stuart and Lady Florence Goodwin Charity.
 There have been no transactions in the year with this Charity, and the Council holds no balances at year end.